Story of Pao

 Story of Pao or Pao's Story (Chuyện của Pao) is a 2006 Vietnamese film.
 It stars Đỗ Thị Hải Yến who also starred in The Quiet American, and was directed and written by her husband Ngô Quang Hải.
-It is set among the Hmong people of North Vietnam, and won four Golden Kite Prizes (the Oscars of Vietnam).
+It is set among the Hmong people of North Vietnam.
+The film had premiered in the First Films World Competition section of the 30th Montreal World Film Festival.
+It also won four Golden Kite Prizes (the Oscars of Vietnam).